WLCG-AuthZ-WG/common-jwt-profile/profile.md

 *   **compute.create:** Create or submit a new job at the computing resource.
 *   **compute.cancel:** Delete a job from the computing resource, potentially terminating a running job.

-We use explicit "storage" and "compute" prefixes in the scope names in order to prevent token confusion at the issuer; if the unadorned string “upload” were used for both storage and compute cases, a token meant for uploading job results could potentially be usable for submitting jobs to a computing resource.
+We use explicit "storage" and "compute" prefixes in the scope names to prevent token confusion at the issuer; if the unadorned string “create” were used for both storage and compute cases, a token meant for uploading job results could potentially be usable for submitting jobs to a computing resource.

 The operation definitions are currently kept open-ended and intended to be interpreted and evolved by the WLCG community.